 FIELDS HIDDEN BY DEFAULT

 Job tasks table contains a number of fields which are hidden by default.
 Right click on the table header and select Column Chooser to display a list of hidden fields.
 Here you will find a number of fields, which may be useful in your work.
-For example, Discount/Markup (%), Corrected price, Notes, Amount per hour, Quantity assigned and Quantity unassigned fields allow to specify/see additional information, which also can be printed in a quote.
+For example, Discount/Markup (%), Corrected price, Notes, Amount per hour, Quantity assigned, Quantity unassigned and Assignee fields allow to specify/see additional information, which also can be printed in a quote.
 The same applies to Notes - you can use this field if you wish to include some information about each work type of the job in the quote.
 Weight volume column displays row quantity as a weighted volume (using unit and fuzzy adjustment factors).
 Fuzzy factor column allows to quickly see a factor which is applied according to a selected fuzzy type.
 When no default price is specified for some fuzzy type, this factor will be used to calculate the price.
+Assignee column displays contractor name(s) assigned to a particular task.

 At the right you can see a number of fields with totals.
 When you make any edits in this table, these totals are updated correspondingly.
 They include job total in a job currency, currency rate (and a date below it, to which this currency rate belongs) and amount in the base currency.
 If job currency and base currency are identical, then you will see the same amounts.
 As noted above, job amount is calculated from the Receivables table if this table has at least one row.
 Otherwise, job amount is calculated from the Job tasks table.